Special Thanks To:

 How I Learned To Keep The Flowers

-• Walk up to nightstand and pour Everclear into one of two shot glasses.
+- Walk up to nightstand and pour Everclear into one of two shot glasses.
+Drink.

-• Over the course of an hour, proceed repetitively to get out of bed to alarms and water a flower bed with 3 watering cans.
+- Brennen proceeds repetitively to get out of bed to alarms, water a flower bed with 3 watering cans, and go back to bed.

-• A bit in, the alarms will turn into audios consisting of ICE raids, suicide calls, people jumping to their deaths, bombs, film clips, religious songs that suddenly turn into school shooting footage, hidden recordings of Brennen’s personal conflicts and confession, alcoholism, business hostility such as constructive dismissal, racism, criticisms of Louisville, drug abuse, car accidents, sexual assault, humiliation, sexism, deforestation, money, crying animals, police sirens, and so on.
+- The alarms then transform into audios consisting of ICE raids, suicide calls, death videos, bombs, film clips, religious songs that suddenly turn into school shooting footage, hidden recordings of Brennen’s personal conflicts and confession, alcoholism, business hostility, racism, criticisms of Louisville such as prejudice and the job market, drug abuse, car accidents, sexual assault, humiliation, sexism, deforestation, money, crying animals, police sirens, and so on.

-• “Auf Wiedersehen… à bientôt…” is sung by Brennen in the alarm recording.
+- Brennen sings the final lyrics that were sung by Emcee in the musical “Auf Wiedersehen… à bientôt…”.
 He pours the shot onto his chest.
-The alarm turns to drums and drone rumbles.
+The alarm turns to drums and then bass drone rumbles.
 He throws the shot glass behind him.
-Brennen proceeds to get dressed, bandage the wound, grab his phone, and bag.
+Brennen proceeds to struggle to get dressed and bandage the wound.
+He grabs his phone, walks down the aisle and grabs his bag near the door.
 He leaves the audience alone as the audio from the alarm cuts in and out on the speaker.

-• The majority of audience sits for 5 minutes in silence, some clapping, some mumbling, eventually people start dispersing.
-While that is happening, Brennen is walking an 1hr 30min back to his home in Clifton.
+- Most of the audience sits in silence, one awkward clap, then some mumbling starts, eventually people quietly start dispersing.
+While that is happening, Brennen is walking an 1hr 30min back to his apartment in Clifton.